-Maybe you can better appreciate now why the escalators at the Dulles International Airport-with their ridiculous, wonderful "rivets"-became a portal to me, this night.
+Maybe you can better appreciate now why the escalators at the Dulles International Airport-with their ridiculous, wonderful "rivets"-became a portal to me into another world on the night to which I refer.

 I felt as though I were rising toward spectacular newness.
 Every new thing entering my vision smacked of an unborn spectacle.
 The "rivets", especially, seemed otherworldly.
 Where did such an escalator come from?
-Surely not from the regular world of Pennsylvania, or from any other world I've partaken of here, including Colorado Springs and Canton, Ohio.
-How often do we travel upon escalators, and yet once in a long while, God sprinkles "fairy dust" upon it.
-He mats and frames it, then uses you (or me) to paint a masterpiece.
+Surely not from the regular world of Pennsylvania, or from any other world I'd partaken of before here on Earth, including Canton, Ohio, Colorado Springs and

+São Paulo, Brazil.
+How often do we travel upon escalators, and yet once in a long while, God sprinkles "fairy dust" upon it; He mats and frames it, and then uses you (or me) to paint a masterpiece.

 At first, I was uncertain what awaited me at the top.
-All I could see was a slight curve at the final stage of ascent.
-Soon enough, I realized: The conveyance was conveying me to another world-to my true world.
+All I could see was a slight curve at the final stage of the ascent.
+Soon enough, I realized: The conveyance was taking me to another world-to my true world.

 According to unofficial estimates, what happened next lasted about 12 seconds.
 The escalator at Dulles International Airport, outside Washington, D.C., had become a vehicle to the third heaven.
-Now I knew: God was transcending me-in-body, but out of mind-into my expectation.
+Now I knew: God was transcending me-in body, but out of mind-into my expectation.
 Because, at the top of this ride, I would behold the Glorified Christ and His Kingdom.

-Then, it happened.
-Every evil I had ever suffered, became justified.
+Then-it happened.
+Every evil I had ever suffered became justified.
 Completely.
-No trauma mattered more than what I was experiencing, and what I was about to see.
+No trauma mattered more than what I was now experiencing, and what I was about to see.
 Nothing mattered more than seeing Jesus Christ, glorified.
-My heaviest, most sure, most certain thought was: I do not remember any evil God ever subjected me to.
-The worst experience of my life fell to nothing in light of the present awareness, and the glory I was about to behold in mere seconds.
+My heaviest, most certain thought was: I do not remember any evil God has ever subjected me to.

+The worst experiences of my life fell to insignificance in light of the present awareness, and the glory that I was poised to behold.

 I knew, then, how impossible was the joy of miraculous change apart from everything I'd ever been through.
-Ever single life experience, from the shocking slippage "Every single experience had brought me to this moment." through Martha Helen Ford's precious womb, to stuttering most of my life, to being raised on sugar, to being loved by my mother and father, to riding a red Apple Crate Sting Ray bicycle in 1967, to the two loves of my life abandoning me, to my near-death car crash in 1991, to my unsound sleep the night before, to the beach in South Florida and the girl in the blue bikini, to the death of my parents-every single event, good and bad, had brought me to this moment.
+Every single life experience, from the shocking slippage through my mother's womb, to stuttering most of my life, to being raised on sugar, to being loved by my mother and father, to riding a red Apple Krate Sting Ray bicycle in 1967, to the love of my life abandoning me, to my near-death car crash in 1991, to my unsound sleep the night before this trip, to the beach in South Florida and the girl in the blue bikini, to the death of my parents-every single event, good and bad, had brought me to this moment.

 What magnificence!
 What a permanent sun!